vuejs/it.vuejs.org/src/api/index.md

   `<slot>` elementi serve as Distribuizione dei Contenuti outlets in component templates.
 The slot elemento itself will be replaced.

-  A slot with the `name` attribute is called a named slot.
+  A slot with the `name` attribute is chiamaed a named slot.
 A named slot will distribute content with a `slot` attribute that matches its name.

   For detailed Utilizzo, see the guide section linked below.